Meet The Team

 “We were out boating one day with Dave Shea and the boat sank.
 There was Dave’s insurance broker on board so he was well covered and we were lucky enough to be rescued by Geoff Watson, of Geraldton Trophy Centre, who was fishing from his catamaran nearby.

-“It was incredible how many bungs I was given by friends and now that I am back it’s amazing what people remember and don’t let you forget,” Martin said.
+“It was incredible how many bungs I was given by friends and now that I am back it’s amazing what people remember and don’t let you forget,” Philip said.

 On taking over the reins of the business, Philip said: “I saw this as an excellent chance to renew acquaintances and establish my mark on the steel industry in which I have been involved for about 20 years, both in Western Australia and Queensland.